AnonymousPaperIJCAI2026/A2Z/README.md

 * logs and scripts for additional metrics, including pixel-level AP and max-F1;
 * README instructions for dataset preparation and command-line usage.

-A cleaner version with complete running commands and checkpoints will be updated during the rebuttal period.
+To ensure a clean and reproducible release, the complete codebase, running commands, and checkpoints will be publicly released upon acceptance.

 ## 🚀 Get Started